yutna/php-study-notes/README.md

 # PHP Study Notes

 Welcome to the **PHP Study Notes** repository!
-This collection includes code practices, examples, and notes related to PHP programming language.
-It encompasses exercises and projects that I’ve worked on while learning testing methodologies from books and various online materials.
+This collection includes code practices, examples, and notes focused on learning the PHP programming language.
+The repository features exercises, projects, and practical implementations that I’ve developed while studying PHP, along with insights gathered from various books and online resources.

 ## Overview

-This repository serves as a personal archive for learning PHP programming.
-It includes a collection of PHP exercises, code examples, and projects that I have worked on.
-You’ll find practical code snippets, implementations of various PHP features, and testing techniques that I’ve explored throughout my learning journey.
+This repository serves as a personal archive for my PHP programming journey.
+It contains a wide range of code examples, practical exercises, and projects that explore key PHP concepts and features.
+You'll find examples covering various PHP functionalities, including data handling, session management, file uploads, and testing methodologies that have been crucial to my learning.

-## Prerequisite
+## Prerequisites

-Before diving into the code and examples, ensure you have the following tools and dependencies installed:
+Before getting started, ensure you have the following tools and dependencies installed to run the code and examples effectively:

-- [Herd][1]
-- [MySQL Community Edition][2]
-- [phpMyAdmin][3]
-- [VS Code][4]
-- [PHP Intelephense][5]
+- **[Herd][1]**: A powerful local development environment for PHP.
+- **[MySQL Community Edition][2]**: A relational database management system used with PHP for handling data.
+- **[phpMyAdmin][3]**: A web-based tool for managing MySQL databases with ease.
+- **[Visual Studio Code (VS Code)][4]**: A code editor optimized for PHP development with various extensions.
+- **[PHP Intelephense][5]**: A VS Code extension that provides advanced PHP features like code intelligence, diagnostics, and more.

 ## Configuration

-These are optional settings.
-For learning purposes and easier investigation of sessions and uploaded files, try adding these custom configurations to your `php.ini`.

-You will need to create a new directory called `Server` to contain subdirectories, such as `sessions` and `uploads`.
+For an enhanced learning experience, you can add custom configurations to your `php.ini` file.
+These optional settings allow easier investigation of PHP sessions and file uploads.

+1. Create a directory named `Server` in your project folder.
+2. Inside the `Server` folder, create subdirectories for `sessions` and `uploads`.
+3. Add the following configurations to your `php.ini` file to specify custom paths for session files and temporary uploads:

 ```php
 session.save_path=/<path>/Server/sessions
 upload_tmp_dir=/<path>/Server/uploads
 ```

+These configurations will help you better understand how PHP manages sessions and file uploads in a real-world setting.

-## Book references
+## Learning Resources

-The following material was instrumental in guiding my learning process:
+The following materials have been instrumental in guiding my learning of PHP and MySQL.
+They provide in-depth knowledge and practical applications, making them essential for anyone looking to master server-side web development:

 - [PHP & MySQL: Server-side Web Development][6]
 - [Programming PHP, 4th Edition][7]

+Feel free to explore the code, make modifications, and deepen your understanding of PHP as you go through the examples provided in this repository.

 [1]: https://herd.laravel.com/
 [2]: https://dev.mysql.com/downloads/